jonhue/cv/cv.md

 `since 04/2020` **Data Engineer** at Uncountable
 <br/>
 Working with R&D teams to accelerate the development of new products.
+Building ML features for the Uncountable platform such as methods for outlier detection in a wide variety of customer data.
 Building models to identify promising compositions of ingredients and optimize for properties desired in the final product.
-Developing methods for outlier detection in a wide variety of customer data.

 `07/2019 - 03/2020` **Software Engineer** at Liefery
 <br/>